regb/scala-game-library/README.md

 fixed.
 Examples that have already been fixed are using int coordinates in the canvas.
 Another one that is in the process of being addressed is the weird behavior when loading multi-dpi bitmaps.
-There are probably many more such stupid mistakes, and I should do a pass to make sure we are releasing something that's obviously bad.
+There are probably many more such stupid mistakes, and I should do a pass to make sure we aren't releasing something that's obviously bad.
 There will be plenty more design mistakes, and that's fine we can fix them later, but let's at least fix the ones we know today.